-The name of Jesus, has got nothing to do with deity, yet in Jesus deity was found to be.
-Orthodox Christianity is sustained by belief in Trinity.
-But Trinity has got no basis, except through the manipulation of textual references, without revelatory connection.
+The name of Jesus has got nothing to do with a deity, yet in Jesus deity was found to be.
+Orthodox Christianity is sustained by a belief in the Trinity.
+But Trinity has got no basis, except through the manipulation of textual references, without a revelatory connection.
 The doctrinal authenticity of the Bible came through the prophets, more than through theological studies.

-Any sane person can be aware of the fact that he cannot authenticate theology, without invalidating Jesus and the prophets.
+A true Christian is aware of the fact that he/she cannot authenticate theology, without invalidating Jesus and the prophets.
 To start with, Jesus was not a theologian.
-He also entrusted the gospel to the people who, themselves were not theologians.
-It may be good, for an inquisitive mind to listen to a theologian.
+He also entrusted the gospel to those who were not theologians.
+It may be good, for an inquisitive mind to pay attention to theologians.
 But there is no doctrinal inspiration found in theology.

 “The Lord your God will raise up for you a prophet like me from among you, from your brothers—it is to him you shall listen—just as you desired of the Lord your God at Horeb on the day of the assembly, when you said, ‘Let me not hear again the voice of the Lord my God or see this great fire any more, lest I die” And the Lord said to me, ‘They are right in what they have spoken.
 I will raise up for them a prophet like you from among their brothers.
 And I will put my words in his mouth, and he shall speak to them all that I command him.
 And whoever will not listen to my words that he shall speak in my name, I myself will require it of him” (Deuteronomy 18:15-19) (ESV).

 Prophecies are recorded in written words.
-It is therefore important to ensure that one understands the meaning of the written words used.
-A prophet like Moses could not imply that the man called Jesus would be sacrosanct, as a member of Trinity.
+It is therefore important to ensure that one understands the meaning of those written words.
+A prophet like Moses could not imply that the man called Jesus would be sacrosanct—being ascribed as a member of the Trinity.
 This is just as Moses was not sacrosanct, though used by God.
 Even today, those used by God are not sacrosanct.

 God cannot be likened to anything created, because He is the only creator, not likened to anything created.
 This is where our theologians miss the mark.
 In their educated minds there is void, which they seek to fill up by assuming that God is not different from created human beings.